Axeldarren/Password-Manager-Project-DSA-Repositories/README.md

 - **Encryption**: Utilizes the Caesar Cipher algorithm for robust data encryption.
 - **Linked List Implementation**: Employs linked lists for optimized data organization.
 - **Class Implementation**: Utilizes classes for structured and organized code.
-- **Data Flushing**: Ensures the security of sensitive information with data flushing mechanisms.

 ## Usage
 To use the DSA Password Manager: